shinwookim/SP2023-Notes/1550/03 Processes and Threads.md

 This definition is very similar to the definition of a process.
 In fact, in a traditional operating system, each process has an address space and a single thread of control.

 Suppose we have 3 independent tasks to run (independent as in they are able to be run concurrently).![](threads-and-processes.png)
 We could launch 3 processes (left), resulting in 3 streams of instructions.
+Here, each process has a single **main thread** (the thread which runs `main()`).
 Since each set of processes gets a unique address space, we are left with 3 sets of address spaces to manage.
 But how can each process communicate with one another?
 1. One approach might be to have all the process read and write to a same file.
 2. Another approach might be to use a socket and set up a network connection between each process
 3. We might even try to use the signals to communicate (although singals are usually only used to handle events)